weecology/NeonTreeEvaluation_package/README.md

 The format of the submission is as follows

   - A csv file
-  - 5 columns: plot_name, xmin, ymin, xmax, ymax
+  - 5 columns: plot\_name, xmin, ymin, xmax, ymax

 Each row contains information for one predicted bounding box.

-The plot_name column should be named the same as the files in the dataset without extension (e.g. SJER\_021 not SJER\_021.tif) and not the full path to the file on disk.
+The plot\_name should be named the same as the files in the dataset without extension (e.g. SJER\_021 not SJER\_021.tif) and not the full path to the file on disk.
 Not all evaluation data are available for all plots.
 Functions like evaluate\_field\_crowns and